EdgarasSp/Mariana_Bakehouse/README.md

 <br>

-* __Footer__ - Footer was designed to include 3 key sections, social, subscribe to the newsletter and suporting navigational links.
-Footer is show on all pages to create a consistant look and feel.
+* __Footer__ - Footer was designed to include 3 key sections, social, subscribe to the newsletter and supporting navigational links.
+Footer is show on all pages to create a consistent look and feel.

 	* To the left, listed social accounts Facebook, Twitter and Instagram account, each text hyperlinked to the relative site.
-	* In the center, user has option to subscribe to the newsletter and choose frequancy werrkly or monthly.
+	* In the center, user has option to subscribe to the newsletter and choose frequency weekly or monthly.
-	* To the right, listed navigational links to help users to navigat to other pages without a need to return to the top of the page.
+	* To the right, listed navigational links to help users to navigate to other pages without a need to return to the top of the page.

 	<a href="https://imgur.com/9Xdeyo6"><img src="https://i.imgur.com/9Xdeyo6.png" title="source: imgur.com" /></a>

 ## **3.2.
 Home**

-Home page designed to provide a snippit of what is available on the website.
-There are distict line brakes for each section and responcive navbar and footer for assisted navigation.
+Home page designed to provide a snippet of what is available on the website.
+There are distinct line brakes for each section and responsive navbar and footer for assisted navigation.

 * __Cover Image__ - Added to indicate clearly the purpose for the site, image showing bakery products and company name.
-Additonaly cover page has "SHOP NOW" button for user to navigate directly to the "ORDER" page.
+Additionally cover page has "SHOP NOW" button for user to navigate directly to the "ORDER" page.

 * __Featured Products__ - Section added to provide a quick way to see and view the most favourite products supplied by the bakery.
-Button "ORDER" added to each product redirecting user to the "ORDER" page.
+Button "ORDER" added to each product redirecting user to the "ORDER" page and hover over will display product details.

 * __Special Orders__ - Section added to indicate that special orders are accepted and allow user quickly navigate to the necessary page to place an order.
-Button "CONTACT US" was added, when user clicks ouser will be redirected to the "CONTACT" page where they can place the special order using the form provided.
+Button "CONTACT US" was added, when user clicks user will be redirected to the "CONTACT" page where they can place the special order using the form provided.

-* __About "Snippit"__ - Section added to give a quick description about the bakery.
-A complimentary video added showcasing a cake being sliced to encourage a positive emotion and craving.
+* __About "Snippet"__ - Section added to give a quick description about the bakery.
+A complimentary video added showcasing a cake being sliced to encourage a positive emotion and food cravings.

-* __"Quick" Contact__ - Section added to give a quick method to send a message to the bakery without a need to navigate to the "CONTACT" page.
-Message can be sent directly from the Home page using the form provided and submiting by pressing button "SEND MESSAGE".
+* __"Quick" Contact__ - Section added to give a method to send a message to the bakery without a need to navigate to the "CONTACT" page.
+Message can be sent directly from the "Home" page using the form provided and submitting by pressing button "SEND MESSAGE".

-* __Feedback__ - Section added to provide feedback received from the existing customers to reasure new customers about the quality of the product produced by the bakery.
+* __Feedback__ - Section added to provide feedback received from the existing customers to reassure new customers about the quality of the product produced by the bakery.
 Feedback has been received using the "CONTACT" form and not via 3rd party review application or websites.

 ## **3.3.
-About**

-Placeholder Text
+Order**

+Order page designed to provide a basic method to place and order by specifying the quantities of the desired products and then by submitting the order by completing the order form.

+* __Product List__ - Section divided into three sub-categories by the product type.
+Bakery currently offer three main categories for the customer to choose from "Cakes", "Brownies and Pastries".

+    Section, shows a representative image of the product, user can however over the product to reveal the product description.
+Below the image table provides details regarding order sizes and prices.

+    User to specify the quantities required by inputting the a number from 1-10 within "Order QTY" column.

+* __Dietary Information__ - Section provides information regarding the dietary requirements to ensure to inform customers of potential allergens with our products.

+* __Submit your Order__ - At this particular version of the site, we are unable to setup online payment system.
+To enable customers to place the order, form has been added to obtain:
+    * Customer details,
+    * Delivery information if applicable
+    * Due date for the order to be fulfilled.

+    At the point of submission, a list of SKU ID's assigned to each product is built.
+Bakery staff will identify the product by SKU ID and only if the customer has changed the QTY from 0 to a number between 1-10 on any of the products, order will be processed.

 ## **3.4.
-Order**

-Placeholder Text

-## **3.5.
 Contact**

-Placeholder Text
+Page design to provide customers more detail method of communication and also to inform about alternative ways to get in touch with the bakery, including shop address for collections.

+* __Contact Us__ - Form designed to allow user to submit any queries or to provide feedback.
+User has an option to specify the "Enquiry Reason" and by doing so we are in position to deal with queries more efficiently.

+* __Contact Us__ - Provides an alternative method to contact the bakery via "Direct Message", which easily can be done by clicking on the available icons.

+* __Our Shop Address__ - To help people find the bakery, section was added with shop address and the opening times.
+Section also includes a handy embedded map showing the bakery location on the map for ease of navigation.

-## **3.6 Gallery**
+## **3.5 Gallery**

-Placeholder Text
+This sections contains pictures of customer who used our services for various occasions such as birthdays and anniversaries and of course weddings.

+By hovering over the pictures customer will be shown additional information about the pictures.

+* __Contact Us__ - Form designed to allow user to submit any query

 <br>